mysteriumnetwork/documentation/content/developers/dvpntutorial.md

 ```

 ## Summarise

 As you can see building dVPN application for Mysterium Network is simple enough.
-Just few files for Node and Supervisor integration, Tequila API to controll the Node and that's all.
+Just a few files for Node and Supervisor integration, Tequila API to control the Node and that's all.